home-assistant/home-assistant.io/source/_integrations/light.markdown

 The field transition is optional and can be omitted.

 The `.default` suffix should be added to the entity identifier of each light to define a default value, e.g., for `light.ceiling_2` the `profile` field is `light.ceiling_2.default`.
 To define a default for all lights, the identifier `group.all_lights.default` can be used.
-Individual settings always supercede the `all_lights` default setting.
+Individual settings always supersede the `all_lights` default setting.

 <div class='note'>